cssartori/pdptw-instances/README.md

 ## How to contribute new best-known solutions

 Anyone can contribute with new best-known solutions for the proposed instances.
 All that is needed is to submit the solution files containing the new solutions (preferably validated in advance).
-For the structure of the solution file, please make every effort to make it in the same way as the one detailed in the *solutions/* folder.
+For the structure of the solution file, please make every effort to have it in the same way as the one detailed in the *solutions/* folder.
 A published reference to the work that generated the solutions is very much appreciated.

+New solutions can be submitted to: cssartori `at` inf  `dot` ufrgs `dot` br